htalitha/skillbox_flatris/README.md

 Check 'localhost:3000' in several minutes after reboot.

-To stop container use 'docker-compose down' command at the ~/skillbox directory.
+To stop container use 'docker-compose down' command at the '~/skillbox' directory.

-To view interactive logs and delete unusefull docker containers and images use 'docker-compose logs -f' command.
+To view interactive logs and delete unusefull docker containers and images use 'docker-compose logs -f' command at the same directory.